Paper Mario: Sticker Star: Plot

 Every year, the Sticker Comet lands in the Mushroom Kingdom, and those who wish on it have a good chance of their wish being granted by the Royal Stickers that reside within the comet.
 Mario attends the Sticker Fest, a festival held in the city of Decalburg to celebrate the Sticker Comet's arrival; where Princess Peach presents the comet on stage.
 There, as the Toads all prepare their wishes, Bowser interrupts the celebration and breaks the comet into six parts, the Royal Stickers, scattering them over the Kingdom, with one falling on Bowser's head; Mario tries to stop him, but fails and is knocked unconscious.
 He is later awakened by Kersti, a sticker assistant, who is tasked with granting the wishes made to the Sticker Comet.
 After cleaning up Bowser's mess in Decalburg, Mario and Kersti depart to search for the first of the Royal Stickers.

 Mario and Kersti traverse six areas to retrieve each of the six Royal Stickers.
 Each Royal Sticker is guarded by a boss, and upon defeating each, a cutscene shows how the boss received the Royal Sticker and what their motivation was.
-Megasparkle Goomba took the first Royal Sticker as a crown and calls himself a king; Tower Power Pokey was sealed by Kamek; Gooper Blooper was a music-lover uncontrollably releasing poison; Mizzter Blizzard wanted to control winter in order to never melt; Petey Piranha simply accidentally ate his Sticker.
+Megasparkle Goomba took the first Royal Sticker as a crown and calls himself a king; Tower Power Pokey was sealed by Kamek; Gooper Blooper was a music-lover uncontrollably releasing poison; Mizzter Blizzard wanted to control winter in order to never melt; a large Piranha Plant known as Petey Piranha simply accidentally ate his Sticker.

 After collecting each Royal Sticker, the duo enters Bowser's Castle and eventually confront Bowser.
 During the final battle, Kersti sacrifices herself to give Mario sticker powers in order to defeat Bowser.
 Upon defeat, Bowser drops the last Royal Sticker.
 Mario uses his wish to restore peace to the Mushroom Kingdom and restore the Sticker Comet, resurrecting Kersti in the process.
 The credits roll over a parade for the Sticker Comet.